prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ## JdbcJoinPushdown optimizer

 JoinPushdown Optimizer is implemented inside the presto-base-jdbc module.
 This optimizer is called after GroupInnerJoinsByConnector.
-It is used to convert ConnectorTableHandleSet to List of ConnectorTableHandles which is able to be understood by JdbcTableHandle.
+It is used to convert JoinTableSet to List of ConnectorTableHandles which is able to be understood by JdbcTableHandle.

 - JdbcJoinPushdown Optimizer is added as Logical Plan Optimizer in JdbcPlanOptimizerProvider.
 ```